RosettaCommons/documentation/rosetta_basics/graphics-and-guis.md

 #Graphics Output
 ##[[OpenGL Graphics mode|graphics]]
-Graphics mode (or the "viewer") in Rosetta allows viewing any given pose in real-time.
-Keyboard short-cuts are used to change the display settings ((C)olor, (B)ackbone, (S)idechain, (H)hydrogen) and the mouse is used to change the view (zoom/rotate).
+Native graphics mode (or the "viewer") in Rosetta allows viewing any given pose in real-time.

 [[images/graphics_mode.png]]